Nothingface (Voivod album)

 Nothingface is the fifth studio album by Canadian heavy metal band Voivod.
 It was released by Mechanic/MCA Records on 1989.
 The album marked a change for the band, expanding their music into a more progressive rock/metal sound.
 Several riffs are heavily influenced by Igor Stravinsky's "The Rite of Spring", specifically the centre section of "Pre-Ignition".

 A music video made for the album's third track, a cover of Pink Floyd's "Astronomy Domine", received airplay on MTV's Headbangers Ball.

 Music and lyrics

 The sound on Nothingface is rooted in progressive rock, and incorporates elements of thrash metal and space rock.
 Vocal melody is heavily emphasized on the album.
-Greg Prato of AllMusic explained that "although the album's roots are in progressive rock, the group knows when to lay off the virtuosic overkill and play it straight."
+Greg Prato of AllMusic stated that "although the album's roots are in progressive rock, the group knows when to lay off the virtuosic overkill and play it straight."
 Eduardo Rivadavia of Loudwire said the band "reinvigorated the late ‘80s thrash scene with exciting new dimensions, like Snake’s cybernetic voice, Blacky’s vine-like bass, Away’s clinical percussion, and Piggy’s melodic sensibility and jazz-like guitar work."

 The album's lyrics explore themes such as science fiction, and have been described as "paint[ing] unsettling pictures."
-Rivadavia assessed: "Canada’s Voivod flirted with technology – albeit the cartoonish, apocalyptic variety – from day one, before embracing it, and finally conquering it with [...]
+According to Rivadavia: "Canada’s Voivod flirted with technology – albeit the cartoonish, apocalyptic variety – from day one, before embracing it, and finally conquering it with [...]
 Nothingface."